wenfanwu/schism-toolbox/README.md

 % check the invese CFL constraints check_schism_metrics(Mobj);

-% display the Max. acceptable resolutions as a function of water depth calc_schism_CFL(Mobj)
+% display the theoretical coarsest resolutions as a function of water depth calc_schism_CFL(Mobj)

 % check the hydrostatic assumption